adcostanza/http-json-api-tests-python/README.md

 ### Failure
-Even better is when we catch failure, such as that the API shows that the user is unable to change the admins password but it turns out that when I try to login as as the admin with the new password it has indeed been changed.
+Even better is when we catch failure, such as that the API shows that the user is to do admin functions but they actually are not stopped even though a 403 status code is sent.
 Simply prefixing a `return` to the `res.status(403)` ended up fixing this error so the code execution was halted after authorization failure.
+Imagine if this sort of bug wasn't caught, that is why automated testing is so important.
 ![fail](https://i.imgur.com/L6a303y.png "")